ArminMemar/ArminMemar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hello.
 I'm Armin.
-I'm attending high school and trying to learn programming.
+I'm a 16-year-old high school student and trying to learn programming.
 I'm interested in the fields of AI, machine learning, and robotics.
 - 💻 I'm currently working with Python.
 - 🌱 I wanna start working on back-end.
 - 🤖 I'm learning how to use Python for robotics projects.
-- 📚 I'm trying to learn more about subjects I'm interested in.
+- 📚 I'm studying on my own to improve my programming skills.